22 April 2025

 Introduction

-In the dynamic world of construction, preempting issues before they turn into costly Request for Information (RFI) documents can significantly streamline the building process.
-Utilising Building Information Modeling (BIM) for clash detection is a game-changer in this regard.
-The precise identification and resolution of clashes during the design phase can save time and resources, and enhance collaboration across teams.
-In this blog, we delve into effective clash detection workflows that help in curbing RFIs before actual construction begins.
+In the dynamic world of construction, preempting issues before they escalate into costly Request for Information (RFI) documents can significantly streamline the entire building process.
+Utilising Building Information Modelling (BIM) for clash detection has become a defining approach in this regard.
+The precise identification and resolution of clashes during the design phase saves time and resources, and it enhances cross-discipline collaboration in ways that traditional drawing-based workflows simply cannot replicate.

 Understanding Clash Detection